 The Science Library houses books, journals, and DVDs that support programs in the natural and physical sciences, computer science, and mathematics.

 Colby Libraries Special Collections has achieved international recognition for its collections of first editions and literary manuscripts.
+Some highlights include:

 - The elegant Edwin Arlington Robinson Memorial Room, named for the Pulitzer Prize-winning Maine poet, is a venue for poetry readings and other public events, student presentations and exhibitions, and quiet study.